mikroe/OpenTracker/README.md

 Please update your bookmarks.
 This change will not affect current web interface tracking.

-We are sorry for any incontinence.
+We are sorry for any inconvenience.

 ---